Sebobo/Shel.Fusion.Match/Readme.md

 }
 ```

-Make sure that all cases return the same type or you will get into trouble 😉
+Make sure all cases return the same type, or you will get into trouble 😉

 ### Usage in AFX